Azure-Samples/azure-zabbix-templates/README.md

 ### How to use
 1. Create a VM with Zabbix installed

-   Install Zabbix server manually according [document](https://www.zabbix.com/documentation/2.2/manual/installation) or use [zabbix quickstart sample for zabbix](https://github.com/Azure/azure-quickstart-templates/tree/master/zabbix-monitoring-cluster).
+   Install Zabbix server manually according to the [document](https://www.zabbix.com/documentation/2.2/manual/installation) or use [zabbix quickstart sample for zabbix](https://github.com/Azure/azure-quickstart-templates/tree/master/zabbix-monitoring-cluster).

    Install Zabbix agent on the same machine, and config to to talk to the server.
 The quick start sample will automaticlly do this.